Fitzroy (1912)

-The Fitzroy was a steel-hulled steamship built in 1912 at Old Kilpatrick, Scotland in 1912.
+Fitzroy was a steel-hulled steamship built in 1912 at Old Kilpatrick, Scotland in 1912.
 Thirty-one people were killed when Fitzroy capsized in a gale whilst carrying a general cargo between Coffs Harbour and Sydney off Cape Hawke, New South Wales on 26 June 1921.

 Ship description and construction

 Ship description

 The vessel was a steel single deck and the bridge ship with two masts and an elliptical stern.
 Its dimensions were: